transverberate/smpl_extract/readme.md

 ```

 #### Listing the performances in a volume
-Continuing with the `s770example.bin` example, suppose that volume
+Continuing with the `s770example.bin` example, suppose that the volume
 `BTS:Basic Grooves` has 3 performances.
 Listing the performances within this volume is accomplished by
 calling the command